toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 * Elastic Fabric Adapter - A network device that you can attach to your EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
   * When you need to accelerate High Performance Computing (HPC) and machine learning applications or if you need to do an OS by-pass.
 If you see a scenario question mentioning HPC or ML then choose EFA

+### Placement Groups
+* Cluster placement group is a grouping of instances within a single Availability Zone.
+Placement groups are recommended for applications that need low network latency, high network throughput or both.

+* Spread placement group is a group of instance that are each placed on distinct underlying hardware.
+Recommended for applications that have a small number of critical instances that should be kept separate from each other.

+* Partition placement groups divides each group into logical segments called partitions.
+EC2 ensures that each partition within a placement group has its own set of racks.
+Each rack has its own network and power source.
+No two partitions within a placement group share the same racks, allowing you to isolate the impact of hardware failure within your application.

 ## Monitoring
 ### Cloud Watch
 * Cloud Watch is used for monitoring performance